Paudge Behan: Early life

-Born in January 1965, Paudge Behan is the son of Cathal Goulding (1923–1998), Chief of Staff of the Irish Republican Army (IRA) and the Official IRA, and Beatrice Behan (née ffrench-Salkeld) (1925–1993).
+Behan grew up alongside his maternal half-sister at 5 Anglesea Road, a red-brick, semi-detached late Victorian house in Ballsbridge, Dublin, which Brendan Behan bought for his wife Beatrice in 1959 for IR£1,400.
+The house came into Paudge Behan's ownership, and he sold it reluctantly for €1.65 million in February 2006.
 As a teenager, Goulding was involved with the IRA youth wing Fianna Éireann.
-After Brendan Behan's early death at the age of 41 on 20 March 1964, Goulding had Paudge Behan with Brendan's widow Beatrice.
-Paudge and his half-sister Blanaid grew up at 5 Anglesea Road, a red-brick, semi-detached late Victorian house in Ballsbridge, Dublin, which Brendan Behan bought for his wife Beatrice in 1959 for IR£1,400.
-The house came into Paudge Behan's ownership, and he sold it reluctantly for €1.65 million in February 2006.